Amazon Quest

 Task

-As the Lead Product Designer, I was tasked with:
+As the UX Design Lead, I was tasked with:

-1. Designing a lightweight ingress card that adhered to Percolate’s modular framework while achieving campaign visibility and engagement goals.
+1. Designing an ingress card that adhered to the global TYP's modular framework while achieving campaign visibility and engagement goals.

 Action